IanFindlay/ligrarian/README.md

 # Booktracker
-Automatically updates my 'Books Read' spreadsheet using information from the book's [Goodreads](https://www.goodreads.com/) page.
+Automatically updates my 'Books Read' spreadsheet (both this year's sheet and an 'Overall' sheet) using information from the book's [Goodreads](https://www.goodreads.com/) page.
 The information includes:

 **Book Title**
 **Series Name and Book # in Series (if applicable)**